-To the owner or user: The service manual you are reading is intended to provide you, and the maintenance or service technician, with the information needed to install, start up, clean, maintain, and service this ice system.
+To the owner or user: The service manual you are reading is intended to provide you, and the maintenance or service technician, with the information needed to install, start up, clean, maintain, and service either ice system.
+Both models feature: front service for the evaporator, gearmotor, control box, water reservoir and bin control; electronic circuitry for monitoring ice and water level; a thermostatic expansion valve; and R-404A as the refrigerant.